-January 14, 2020 by Charlie Eisenhood in Livewire with 0 comments
+January 14, 2020 by Charlie Eisenhood in Livewire, News with 0 comments

 Last August, Team Finland won the World Flying Disc Federation’s World Team Disc Golf Championships over Team Germany.
 Now, the team is Flying Disc’s candidate for the World Games 2019 “Athlete of the Year.”